 TAMARA MILLER Biography

-Tamara is currently writing full time for several music libraries based in Los Angeles including Velvet Green Music, DA Music Management, and Imaginary Friends Music.
-Tamara recently signed custom produced Uplifting Dance Pop tracks to Bunim-Murray Productions, Emmy Award-Winning Entertainment Company in Los Angeles, California.
-Miller has been collaborating on several of these Dance Pop projects and recently landed an exciting placement on The Young and the Restless.
-Tamara has also written and produced custom tracks which landed a placement on The Bachelorette Australia!
+Tamara is currently composing full time for several music libraries based in Los Angeles.
+Miller has been collaborating on several Dance Pop projects and recently landed an exciting placement on the Emmy Award Winning Soap Opera, The Young and the Restless.
+Tamara has also written and produced custom tracks which landed placements on The Bachelorette Australia!

 As a Singer-Songwriter-Pianist, Tamara's debut EP "60 Seconds" (produced in Toronto by Juno Award Winner, Ron Lopata), was featured on the hit teen drama series, Degrassi: The Next Generation.
 Her follow up EP "Changing Lanes" (produced by Juno Award Winner, David Martin) received an HMMA Nomination (HOLLYWOOD MUSIC IN MEDIA AWARDS) for "BEST POP SONG."

 Miller’s muse comes in many forms—“anywhere and anytime” — from photographs of beautiful Tuscany in a coffee table book, which transport her back to a time when she taught music in Italy and found a napkin in a bar where she immediately wrote her song "It's In Your Eyes."
 Tamara loves finding grand pianos in random hotels to compose her next song!
 "It’s like seeing an old diary you haven’t picked up in a long time," she explains.
 "All these things inspire me to create music.
 I just have to sit and play!"
 I am very grateful to be pursuing my passion and sincerely thank all of the amazing people who I continue to meet along the way.